- Sexual Assault

 SEXUAL ASSAULT: Any type of sexual contact that is nonconsensual, forced or coerced, or when the victim is incapable of giving consent because of her/his temporary or permanent mental or physical incapacity or because of her/his youth.

 In Michigan the legal term used for “sexual assault” or “rape” is Criminal Sexual Conduct (CSC).
-The CSC law covers marital partners, children and same sex sexual assault.
-There are four degrees of criminal sexual conduct.
+The CSC law covers marital partners, children and same-sex sexual assault.
+There are four degrees of criminal sexual conduct - the first three are felonies and the fourth is a misdemeanor.

 If you feel like you have experienced sexual violence and need support and/or resources, please contact our program—we can help.